piergiaj/representation-flow-cvpr19/README.md

 # Requirements

 Our code has been tested on Ubuntu 14.04 and 16.04 using python 3.6, [PyTorch](pytorch.org) version 0.4.1 with a Titan X GPU.
-Our dataloads use [lintel](https://github.com/dukebw/lintel) to load the frames from the video.
+Our data loading uses [lintel](https://github.com/dukebw/lintel) to extract frames from the video.

 # Setup